Dissipative Unimodular Gravity: Linking Energy Diffusion to Bulk Viscosity as an Alternative to $\Lambda$CDM under DESI DR2 Data: Dissipative Unimodular Gravity

 which provides a fixed volume element in spacetime.
 In GR, the symmetry group is the diffeomorphism group (Diff), $\delta g_{\mu\nu}=\nabla_{\mu}\xi_{\nu}+\nabla_{\nu}\xi_{\mu}$, whereas for UG, the condition \eqref{fixedmetric} requires that~\cite{Bufalo:2015wda}

 which breaks the diffeomorphism invariance down to transverse diffeomorphisms (TDiff), satisfying $\nabla_{\mu}\xi^{\mu}=0$~\cite{Padilla:2014yea}.
+The consistency of this restricted symmetry is supported by gauge-theoretical studies showing that the algebra of volume-preserving local translations closes off-shell, even when the volume element is non-dynamical~\cite{Corral:2018hxi}.
 We can introduce this formalism into the Einstein-Hilbert action by adding a Lagrange multiplier $\lambda$ that fixes the volume element on shell as follows~\cite{Corral:2020lxt}:

 where $\mathscr{L}_m$ is the matter Lagrangian, and $\Psi$ represents the matter fields.
 Note that, if we perform arbitrary variations on Eq. \eqref{UGaction} with respect to $g_{\mu\nu}$, we obtain

 Taking the trace of Eq.~\eqref{UGEFEaltern}, the variable cosmological constant can be solved algebraically to yield $4\lambda\equiv R+\kappa T$.
 In addition, a variation with respect to $\lambda$ gives the UG condition \eqref{fixedmetric}.
 Finally, as it is shown in~\cite{Josset:2016vrq}, the Noether theorem associated with the TDiff symmetry implies, as in~\cite{Corral:2020lxt}, the following result: